 There were twelve competing CSS style sheets and ten JS style sheets.
 Nobody could tell me why we needed these style sheets or the purpose of each style sheet individually.

 There were boxes without labels that nobody was sure what they were for until you filled them in.
 Always fun to test these kinds of things in production alongside our customers.

 The support team asked for help.
 They told me I had free reign to do anything I wanted because it was in such disarray.
 The first step?
 Clear out ALL the old styling and go back to the template:

 For now, the site was usable.
 Back to step one of the four steps from User Experience Magazine’s UX/UI Maturity Model.
 We had a long way to go before we reached Delightful.

-My tools were the Zendesk Edit Code section of the Guide Admin and Chrome’s inspect tools.
-This project taught me the value of editing in the DOM.
+My tools were the Zendesk Edit Code section of the Guide Admin and Chrome’s inspect tools, but let me tell you: if you don’t know the value of editing in the DOM, take heed!
 When in doubt, hit “inspect element” and see what’s going on under the hood.
 If you test your changes in the browser, instead of your code editor, all you have to do is refresh the page if you mess anything up.

-Overall, through trial and error, the use of youtube and w3schools, I coded a home page that looked like this (complete with header and footer):
+Overall, through trial and error, the use of youtube and w3schools, I coded a home page that looked like this:

 Do I want to build a career in front-end development?
-Absolutely not.
+Um… probably not.
 But to become a better designer, one must understand the medium.
-I want to build software.
-I want to design usable and elegant software.
+I build software.
+I design usable and elegant software.
 I know that means understanding the basics of how to style HTML.
 Will I create fabulous works of art in CSS anytime soon?
 Probably not.

 If one knows their way around a style sheet, and they keep their code clean and their weekends free, anything is possible.